Qovery/documentation/website/docs/using-qovery/configuration/clusters/gcp.md

 * `Description`: enter a description to identify better your cluster.
 * `Production cluster`: select this option if your cluster will be used for production.
 * `Region`: select the geographical area in which you want your cluster to be hosted.
 * `Credentials`: select one of the existing cloud provider credentials or add a new one by clicking on `New Credentials`.
 In the New credentials window, add the credentials that you have generated on your cloud provider console ([Procedure for GCP account][docs.getting-started.install-qovery.gcp.cluster-managed-by-qovery.quickstart#attach-gcp-credentials]).
 Added credentials can be used later to create and manage additional cluster.
+You can also view the complete list of all your cloud credentials at the organization level, ([More info here][docs.using-qovery.configuration.organization.cloud-credentials]).

 To confirm, click `Next`.